confidential-devhub/coco-ai-demo-scripts/llm/README.md

     - prefix: 's3://my-storage/models/fraud'
 ```

-Then restart the fraud-detection model server deployment in <your-project-name> ns, and you will see that the pod is running with the new storage intializer.
+Then restart the llm model server deployment in <your-project-name> ns, and you will see that the pod is running with the new storage intializer.